What size microSD card should you buy for your Amazon Fire Tablet?

+Amazon Fire tablets let you add expandable storage for more content.
+We'll tell you how much you need.

+What size microSD card should you buy for your Amazon Fire Tablet?

 Best answer: We recommend picking up a 128GB or 200GB microSD card to handle your Fire Tablet media storage needs.

-- Best bang for the buck: SanDisk 200GB microSD Card ($27 at Amazon)
+That'll be more than enough storage for most people.

 Why do you need a microSD card at all?

-Amazon's popular line of Fire Tablets are beloved because they provide a great entertainment device for a low price, but one of the reasons for that low price is a low amount of included internal storage.
-In years past, Fire tablets have shipped with as little as 8GB of storage, which is practically nothing.
-As it currently stands, the lowest option available on a modern Fire tablet is 16GB, which is better than in previous years, but still not great (especially if you want to download lots of media content).
+With so much great content out there and the ability to download it for offline viewing, you may be wondering what size microSD card is best for the Amazon Fire Tablet.
+Amazon's popular line of Fire Tablets are among the best Android tablets around, and they are beloved because they provide a great entertainment device for a low price, but one reason for that low price is a low amount of included internal storage.
+Thankfully, these tablets offer expandable storage by way of a microSD card.
+Depending on which Fire tablet you go with, you may only have 16GB of internal storage, so getting some additional storage is a great idea if you want to download lots of media content.

 True, you can pay more to get a 32GB or even 64GB variant, but that may not always be the best (or most affordable) option for everyone.
-Just going from the 32GB to the 64GB on the Fire HD 10 can run you as much as $40 more.
+By going with one of the larger internal storage options for your tablet, you will likely spend quite a bit more than you would if you were to add a microSD card for expansion.

 What takes up all that space?